paldhous/ucb/2018/dataviz/md/class7.md

 In today's class we will work with **[R](http://www.r-project.org/)**, which is a very powerful tool, designed by statisticians for data analysis.
 Described on its website as "free software environment for statistical computing and graphics," R is a programming language that opens a world of possibilities for making graphics and analyzing and processing data.
 Indeed, just about anything you may want to do with data can be done with R, from web scraping to making interactive graphics.

-Our goal for today's class is to get used to processing and analyzing using the **[dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html)** package.
+Our goal for today's class is to get used to processing and analyzing data using the **[dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html)** package.

 **[RStudio](https://www.rstudio.com/)** is an "integrated development environment," or IDE, for R that provides a user-friendly interface.